akhimanashraf/Lending-Club-Pricing-Risk/README.md

 - **Break-even sits between grades C and D.** Every loan graded D or below returned less capital than was advanced.
 - **The pricing model recognises risk but under-prices it.** Grade G is charged ~4× grade A's interest rate, yet defaults ~10.7× as often.
 Risk scales far faster than price.
 - **The crude comparison overstates the problem.** Comparing annual rates to lifetime default rates suggested grades B-G were all loss-making.
-Accounting for term and partial recovery shows B and C are in fact profitable - which materially changes the recommendation.
+Accounting for term and partial recovery shows B and C are in fact profitable, which materially changes the recommendation.

 ![Interest rate vs default rate by grade](rate_vs_default.png)